Program: 2 hours of Theory and 4 hours of Practices, Sailing License Certificate.

 or drinking water,

-or charging the batteries.
+or charge the batteries.

 o Checking the maximum number of people on board

-o Checking the validity of security elements.
+o Verification of the validity of security elements.

-Section 2.
+Paragraph 2.
 Engines.

 • Checks prior to starting the engine: